kvqn/easyshell/apps/website/README.md

 ### `pages:build`

-Build the Next.js application for cloudflare pages.
+Build the Next.js application for Cloudflare Pages.

 ### `preview`

-Preview the Next.js application for cloudflare pages using wrangler.
+Preview the Next.js application for Cloudflare Pages using wrangler.

 ### `deploy`

-Deploy the Next.js application to cloudflare pages using wrangler.
+Deploy the Next.js application to Cloudflare Pages using wrangler.